Naman-1234/oppiabot/README.md

 The bot currently performs the following functions:

-1. Checks whether a contributor creating a pull request has signed the CLA.
+1. Checks wheher a contributor creating a pull request has signed the CLA.
 It adds a label `Needs CLA` accordingly.

 2. Checks merge conflict in a pull request and notifies the author of the pull request if there is a merge conflict.